AMERICAN TREASURE TOUR

 SCHWENKFELDER LIBRARY & HERITAGE CENTER

 The knockabout comedy of The Three Stooges is encapsulated into one, three-story building that bursts with memorabilia and mayhem.
-The Stoogeum (rhymes with "museum") displays more 100,000 items, ranging from Stooge breakfast cereal to Stooge video games.
-An 85-seat theater, a warm escape from a chilly day, runs a steady stream of the trio's comedic short films.
-Be sure to plan ahead as the museum has limited public hours.
+The Stoogeum (rhymes with "museum") displays more 100,000 items, ranging from Stooge breakfast cereal to Stooge video games, and also features an 85-seat theater for viewing classic Stooges shorts.

 AMERICAN HELICOPTER MUSEUM & EDUCATION CENTER

 Just 15 miles southwest of Valley Forge is the nation's premier aviation museum devoted exclusively to helicopters.
-The museum tells the history of these amazing aircraft through interactive and static displays.
-On select days throughout the year, the museum hosts special events that take guests to new heights with helicopter rides above the Philadelphia countryside.
+The American Helicopter Museum & Education Center tells the history of these amazing aircraft through interactive and static displays.
+Helicopter rides are also available on select days throughout the year.

 THE BARNES FOUNDATION

-Formerly located in Montgomery County, the Barnes Foundation moved its collection (including 181 Renoirs, 46 Picassos and seven Van Goghs) to Philadelphia in 2012.
+Formerly located in Montgomery County, the Barnes Foundation moved its collection (including 181 Renoirs, 46 Picassos, and seven Van Goghs) to Philadelphia in 2012.
+Guests can still tour the Barnes Arboretum on the grounds of the original estate in Merion, Montgomery County from Memorial Day through Labor Day.

 BOYERTOWN MUSEUM OF HISTORIC VEHICLES